-Following a National Historic Preservation Act (NHPA) Section 106 consultation with the Department of Archaeology and Historic Preservation (DAHP), Nez Perce Tribe, the Confederated Tribes and bands of the Yakama Nation (YN), and the Confederated Tribe of the Umatilla Indian Reservation (CTUIR), BPA determined on January 4th 2023 that no historic properties would be affected.
-DAHP concurred with this determination on January 4th 2023.
-Nez Perce Tribe concurred with this determination on January 10th 2023.
+Following a National Historic Preservation Act (NHPA) Section 106 consultation with the Department of Archaeology and Historic Preservation (DAHP), Nez Perce Tribe (NPT), the Confederated Tribes and bands of the Yakama Nation (YN), the Confederated Tribe of the Umatilla Indian Reservation (CTUIR), the Confederated Tribes of the Colville Reservation (CTCR), and Washington Department of Fish and Wildlife (WDFW), BPA determined on April 6th 2023 that no historic properties would be affected.
+DAHP concurred with this determination on April 7th 2023.
 No other consulting parties' responses were received.

-Potential cultural resource impacts are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.11 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1)," "Effect of Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Effects of Actions for Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Cultural Resources"), which anticipated that such impacts would be low, either because construction would avoid cultural resources altogether or because concerns would be appropriately resolved through the consultation process.
+Potential cultural resource impacts are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.11 of the Programmatic EA (respectively entitled "Fish Passage Restoration (Category 1)," "Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Cultural Resources", which anticipated that such impacts would be low because construction would avoid cultural resources.
 The Project would have no effect to historic properties, which would be less of an effect that that discussed in the Programmatic EA.